Lynette7/Starknet_assignments/Day_4/README.md

 }
 ```

-I. Append an Integer data element with the value 100.
+- Append an Integer data element with the value 100.
-II.
-Append a Felt data element with the felt value 'hello'.
+- Append a Felt data element with the felt value 'hello'.
-III.
-Append a Tuple data element with the tuple (10, 30).
+- Append a Tuple data element with the tuple (10, 30).
-IV.
-Pop the last data element from the array and store it in a variable called popped_element.
+- Pop the last data element from the array and store it in a variable called popped_element.
-V. Access the second element of the array using the get method and store it in a variable called second_element.
+- Access the second element of the array using the get method and store it in a variable called second_element.
-VI.
-Swap the first and second elements in the array
+- Swap the first and second elements in the array